AlexHiriavenko/AlexHiriavenko/README.md

 <h2>👋 Hey there!
 I'm Alex, Frontend Developer</h2>
 <h3> 👨🏻 &nbsp;About Me </h3>

-&nbsp;&nbsp; 💻 &nbsp; Passionate about front-end and programming in general.<br>
+&nbsp;&nbsp; 💻 &nbsp; Passionate about front-end, back-end and programming in general.<br>
-&nbsp;&nbsp; &#9989; &nbsp; I have the necessary technology stack to develop modern applications and user interfaces.<br>
+&nbsp;&nbsp; &#9989; &nbsp; As a full-stack developer, I have the necessary technology stack to develop modern applications and user interfaces.<br>
 &nbsp;&nbsp; 🔎 &nbsp; I am seeking opportunities as a Fullstack/Frontend Developer and I'm excited to connect with like-minded in the field.<br>
 <br>